AMReX-Microelectronics/AMReX-Microelectronics.github.io/Docs/source/usage/run_eleqtronex.rst

 - ``restart = 1`` set while restarting the code.
 - ``restart_step = <step_number>`` Replace ``<step_number>`` with step to be restarted.

-Parameters specific to the NEGF method
+Parameters specific to the NEGF module
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 - ``transport.NS_names = <NS1> <NS2>`` Optional parameter to define vector of string names for nanostructures.
 Folders with these names are created in the ``<plot.folder_name>/negf/`` folder.
 - ``transport.NS_num = <number>`` If ``transport.NS_names`` is not specified then we need to set this parameter defining the number of nanostructures.